MalefactorIX/Damage-Processing-System/Faust/RoE.md

 8) Maximum Combat Height for aerial vehicles is 1000m.

-9) Any explosive with a radius larger than 5m must deal partial damage.
-The lethal radius must be reduced by 1m per meter in excess of 5m.
-Maximum LBA damage must also be reduced by 10 per meter in excess of 5m.
-    Easier to understand than it sounds:
-        6m = 4m Lethal, 40 Max LBA.
-        7m = 3m Lethal, 30 Max LBA.
-        8m = 2m Lethal, 20 Max LBA.
-        9m = 1m Lethal, 10 Max LBA.
-        10m = Never Lethal, No LBA.
+9) Standard explosive guidelines apply.
+LBA damage must fall off for explosives larger than 5m.
 Explosives larger than 10m are disallowed.

 10) Unarmored aircraft must have a physical hitbox representative of their size and it must contain a valid LBA description.